Miguel Abadía Méndez: Political career

-Presidency: 1926-1930
+Presidency (1926-1930)

 Abadía, as president, had to face the difficult economic situation and world recession caused by the Great Depression.
 He was forced to apply the Law of 1922 by which the government was authorized to borrow money from foreign countries.
-His administration borrowed an enormous sum (70 million pesos) from the United States of America, mainly to promote infrastructure which greatly alleviated the unemployment situation.
-These borrowed funds were invested mainly in the construction of roadways, railways, waterways and sea ports.
+His administration borrowed an enormous sum (70 million pesos) from the United States of America, mainly to promote infrastructure, which greatly alleviated the unemployment situation.
+These borrowed funds were invested mainly in the construction of roadways, railways, waterways, and seaports.

-The economy was in a severe depression and the unemployment was very high.
-This caused a widespread social and political unrest across the nation.
-In 1929 Abadía sent the Colombian Army to Ciénaga where farmers were striking over horrid working conditions, they called for a minimum wage, mandatory insurance, end of hiring through sub-contractors, and an end of paying workers company coupons instead of Pesos.
+The economy was in a severe depression and unemployment was very high.
+This created a state of widespread social and political unrest across the nation.
+In 1929 Abadía sent the Colombian Army to Ciénaga where farmers were striking over horrid working conditions, they called for a minimum wage, mandatory insurance, end of hiring through sub-contractors, and an end of paying workers company coupons instead of pesos.
 The soldiers shot the striking workers, massacring them in the Banana Massacre, those killed range from 100 to 2,000 dead.
-This event caused outrage in the Colombian Public and led to the explosion of Leftist and Revolutionary organizations, which caused the Bogotazo.
-Leading to a civil war entitled La Violencia.
-Which would be the roots for FARC and the Colombian Conflict.
-Worker discontent arose in the form of labor unions in 1928.
-With two major strikes one in the banana growing region of the State of Magdalena against the monopoly the United Fruit Company and one in the State of Santander against the Tropical Oil Company.
-By 1929 the civil unrest had reached Bogotá, where the students of local Universities orchestrated street protests.
+This event caused outrage in the Colombian Public and led to the explosion of Leftist and Revolutionary organizations, which eventually led to the Bogotazo and the subsequent civil war La Violencia.
+That civil war would itself create the roots of FARC and the Colombian Conflict.
+Worker discontent arose in the form of labor unions in 1928, with two major strikes, one in the banana growing region of the State of Magdalena against the monopoly of the United Fruit Company, and one in the State of Santander against the Tropical Oil Company.
+By 1929 the civil unrest had reached Bogotá, where the students of local universities orchestrated street protests.
 Abadía imposed Martial Law to maintain power.